WProbot/wpvulndb/README.md

-Simple script to look for Vulnerabilities in Wordpress plugins
+Simple script to look for Vulnerabilities in Wordpress plugins using wpvulndb API

 Usage